 The Text Mining Unit (TEMU) at Barcelona Super Computing Center focuses on the application and development of biomedical text mining technologies, which are becoming a key tool for the efficient exploitation of information contained in unstructured data repositories including the scientific literature, electronic health records (EHRs), patents, biobank metadata, clinical trials and social media.
 The unit has a particular interest in processing clinical documents written in Spanish and other co-official languages in the area of health-related topics and the integration of molecular and biological information derived from the literature.

-The unit is fully funded through the “Plan de Impulso de las Tecnologías del Lenguaje de la Agenda Digital (Plan TL)”, in the framework of an agreement (“encomienda”) between the Secretary of State of Telecommunications of the Spanish Ministry of Energy, Tourism and the Digital Agenda (MINETAD) and BSC.
+The unit is fully funded through the “Plan de Impulso de las Tecnologías del Lenguaje de la Agenda Digital (Plan TL)”, in the framework of an agreement (“encomienda”) between BSC and the Secretary of State of Telecommunications of the Spanish Ministry of Economic Affairs and Digital Transformation.

 The strategic goals of the Text Mining Unit are: